marttiphpbb/phpbb-ext-overallpageblocks/README.md

 # phpBB Extension - marttiphpbb Overall Page Blocks (helper ext)

-## This extension is only in the stage of initial development

 This phpBB extension provides configurable template inserts for other extensions.

 [Topic on phpBB.com](https://www.phpbb.com/community/viewtopic.php?f=456&t=)